How to Calculate the ROI of a PR Operating System (With Framework)

 Last updated: April 2026

-Most agencies evaluate PR technology by comparing subscription prices.
-This misses 60-75% of the actual cost.
-The real ROI of a PR operating system depends on total cost of ownership: software fees, integration labor, context loss between tools, and the capacity that practitioners recover when workflows are unified.
-This framework provides a structured method for calculating that full picture.
+Most agencies evaluate PR technology solely by subscription cost, overlooking 60-75% of actual expenses.
+True ROI depends on total cost of ownership including software fees, integration labor, context loss between tools, and recovered practitioner capacity when workflows are unified.

 Why Subscription Price Is the Wrong Starting Point